 The streets and promenade of Barangaroo are buzzing with delightful cafes, tempting pastry shops, elegant wine and tea bars, and a delicious range of restaurants.
-On the edge of one of the world’s most spectacular harbours, Barangaroo is a popular dining destination in the vibrant city centre.
+On the edge of one of the world’s most spectacular harbours, Barangaroo is a popular dining destination in the vibrant heart of Sydney.

 The main dining area is in Barangaroo South, among the gleaming office towers and the southern section of the charming waterfront promenade Wulugul Walk.
 You’ll find an excellent selection of restaurants along 170 metres of Wulugul Walk, named after the local Aboriginal word for kingfish.

 Enjoy sustainable seafood at Cirrus, from the award-winning team behind the acclaimed Bentley in the city centre and Monopole in Potts Point.
 Another restaurant serving sustainable fish is love.fish, which also creates cocktails with native ingredients such as lemon myrtle and wattle seed.

 Lotus fuses Chinese and native flavours.
 Try Japanese at Zushi and Ume Burger, Mediterranean at Banksii Vermouth Bar and Bistro, Turkish at Anason, Spanish at Born by Tapavino, Thai at Muum Maa, Indian at Spiced by Billus and southern US-style at Belles Hot Chickens and Nola Smokeshouse.

 From brunch to late night snacks, from relaxing weekend lunches to romantic evenings, Barangaroo South is open seven days a week.
 Untied is a popular rooftop bar.
 Enjoy refreshing tea at the Rabbit Hole Organic Tea Bar, and buy pastries from Bourke Street Bakery and donuts from Shortstop.

 You can walk to the ‘eat streets’ of Barangaroo from Darling Harbour or Barangaroo Reserve, via Walsh Bay or Millers Point, where the rooftop bar Henry Deane offers great views.
 By train alight at Wynyard Station for a pedestrian link.
 Or take a ferry from Circular Quay to Barangaroo Wharf.